posmishka/linux/server/backup.md

 <https://rdiff-backup.net/>

 ## rsnapshot
-This is a remote backup program that uses rsync to take backup snapshots of filesystems.
-It uses hard links to save space on disk.
+rsnapshot is a filesystem snapshot utility based on rsync. rsnapshot makes it easy to make periodic snapshots of local machines, and remote machines over ssh.
+The code makes extensive use of hard links whenever possible, to greatly reduce the disk space required.

 ## fsbackup